dsuryd/dotNetify/DevApp.ViewModels/Docs/Vue/Overview.md

 </script>
 ```

 The API's first argument assigns a name to the component; the second argument is the C# view model class to connect with; the optional third one is for the connection options.
 Notice that the view model properties are made available from the _state_ property so that you won't need to explicitly define them in the _data_ function.
+You can also replace the first argument with a Vue object if you need to provide more properties for the component.

 #### Two-Way Binding